liuximeng2/Chest_xRay/README.md

 For the analysis of chest x-ray images, all chest radiographs were initially screened for quality control by removing all low quality or unreadable scans.
 The diagnoses for the images were then graded by two expert physicians before being cleared for training the AI system.
 In order to account for any grading errors, the evaluation set was also checked by a third expert.

 ## Data Preprocessing
 - Regarding the validation set
 Given that the provided validation set has relatively few images, we decided to prioritize the method of cross-validation in the training dataset over the validation set.
-For cross-validation, we use the KFold function from sklearn.model_selection to split the training dataset into 5 folds.
-To ensure replicability, we set the random_state to 123 across all models.

 ```python
 import sklearn.model_selection as skm
 kfold = skm.KFold(n_splits=5, shuffle=True, random_state=123)
 ```

 - Regarding the training and test set
 1. The two folders have subfolders dividing them into NORMAL and PNEUMONIA images.
 However, for the purpose of training the model, we need to have a single folder or list containing all the images.
 To do so, we use the os and glob modules to read the images from the subfolders and save them into a single folder.

 2. We need to replace the labels of the images with 0 and 1.
 To do so, we create a dictionary with the key being the label and the value being the corresponding number.
 Then, we use the map function to replace the labels with the numbers.